xuyihao2001/Minesweeper-Game/README.md

 ## Contributing

 Pull requests are welcome.
-Adding more features and improving the functionality and efficiency of current features of the game are all encouraged.
+Adding more features and improving the functionality and efficiency of current features are all encouraged.
 For major changes, please open an issue first to see what you would like to change.